SystemsGenetics/GEMmaker/.github/CONTRIBUTING.md

 ## Getting help

-For further information/help, please consult the [nf-core/gemmaker documentation](https://nf-co.re/gemmaker/usage) and don't hesitate to get in touch on the nf-core Slack [#gemmaker](https://nfcore.slack.com/channels/gemmaker) channel ([join our Slack here](https://nf-co.re/join/slack)).
+For further information/help, please consult the [GEMmaker documentation](https://gemmaker.readthedocs.io/en/latest/).

 ## Pipeline contribution conventions

-To make the nf-core/gemmaker code and processing logic more understandable for new contributors and to ensure quality, we semi-standardise the way the code and other contributions are written.
+To make the GEMmaker code and processing logic more understandable for new contributors and to ensure quality, we semi-standardize the way the code and other contributions are written.

 ### Adding a new step